lastpass/lastpass-cli/README.md

 sudo apt-get install openssl libcurl4-openssl-dev libxml2 libssl-dev libxml2-dev pinentry-curses xclip
 ```

 #### Gentoo
 * Install the package
 ```
 sudo emerge lastpass-cli
 ```

 ##### Other Linux Distros
 Install the packages listed in the Dependencies section of this document.

 ### Installing on OS X
 You'll need to have Xcode installed and working.
 You can use different packages mangers for OS X like Homebrew/MacPorts/Fink.
 These instructions use Homebrew.
-In the future this package MAY become a home brew package.
+In the future this package MAY become a homebrew package.

-* Install homebrew folowing the instructions at http://brew.sh/
+* Install homebrew following the instructions at http://brew.sh/
 * Brew install the needed dependencies (type the command below in your terminal)
 * The below does not include packages needed for clipboard support.